 The VSETH consists of student associations and commissions and supports other student organizations.

 The student associations represent the students of their respective courses.
 They help you with your studies with exam collections and organize excursions, lectures and parties.
-You can check which association you belong to in the Zuordnungsliste.
+You can check which association you belong to in the assignment list.

 Commissions are a direct part of the VSETH and offer services for students independent of their field of study.
-For example, the Kulturstelle organizes classical piano evenings and visits to the opera house, the Filmstelle curates weekly film evenings or the HönggerGames organizes the annual sports tournament of the ETH.
+For example, the Kulturstelle organizes classical piano evenings and visits to the opera house, the Filmstelle curates weekly film evenings or the PapperlaPub organizes the Pub in CAB.

 Besides student associations and commissions, other student organizations can be categorized in regional networks or special interest groups.
 They are independent associations which are allowed to use the infrastructure, the network and the financial means of the VSETH.
 Associated organizations work more closely with the VSETH than recognized organizations.

 The “Akademischer Aviatikverein Zürich” is a students organisation with a special interest in every area of aviation.
 Their members include private pilot license holders as well as glider pilots, paragliders and parachutists.
 Furthermore, the association also consists of plane spotters, remote control aircraft pilots and other individuals with a passion for aviation.
 They aim to reach a wide variety of aviation enthusiasts who are looking to make new acquaintances with like-minded peers to exchange knowldege and to take part in joint activities.
 Their activities go from Drink-Ins (monthly round table), trial flights, Fly-Ins, guided tours at aviation related companies, airshows and many more events.